 compiler should compile all the test programs in

-directory.
+the /benchmark directory.
 Before you continue,

 you should run your Tiger compiler on